Search Results :

 • Redirect URI (optional): Select a Platform as Web.
 Paste the copied Callback/Redirect URL into the Redirect URI text field.

-• Microsoft Azure O365 - Register an application, provide the required details
+Drupal OAuth Client Microsoft Office 365 SSO - Register an application, provide the required details

 • Click on the Register button to create the new application.